tgirke/rcf/manuals.md

 ```

 #### Slurm
-Currently all the above partitions are available under Slurm, however Slurm jobs can only be submited from Globus.
-Therefore after logging into the cluster via ssh, ssh again into globus:
+Slurm is now our default queuing system across all head nodes.
+[SSH directly into the cluster](#getting-started) and your connection will be automatically load balanced to a head node:

 ```
-username@pigeon:~$ ssh -XY globus
+ssh -XY biocluster.ucr.edu
 ```

 ##### Submitting Jobs